top of page

 Why this feels like common sense, not spirituality

 This is how Indian spirituality works.
-Truthis simple and it liberates.
+Truth is always simple, and it liberates.

 Profound wisdom makes a very simple path, almost too simple for the mind to comprehend.

-Profound wisdom is simple, common-sense stuff that have extraordinary impact on life.
+Profound wisdom is simple, common-sense stuff that has an extraordinary but profound impact on life.

 Yes.
 Spirituality here is not exalted.
-It is basic intelligence, it's sheer common sense.
+It is pure intelligence, it's sheer common sense.
 Nothing pretentious here.

 You walk joyfully, often dancing, forgetting the destination because thejourney is so alive